bendtherules/bendtherules.github.com/posts/how-does-Array-iterator-work?.md

 	d.
 If kind is “value”, return `{value: value, done: false}`
 	(for arr.values() or ...arr, just return value at that index)

 	e.
 If kind is “key+value”, return `{value: [key, value], done: false}`
 	(for arr.entries(), return array of [key, value])

 	f.
 Set [[ArrayLikeNextIndex]] = index + 1
-	(<span id="note-1">⭐️1️⃣</span> Always increments key to next index.
-This sequential index is used to get the next value, irrespective of holes in that position (whether that index exists or not). it doesn't skip the empty/non-existent indexes.)
+	(<span id="note-1">⭐️1️⃣</span> Always increment key to next index.
+This sequential index is used to get the next value, irrespective of holes in that position (whether that index exists or not).
+It doesn't skip the empty/non-existent indexes.)

 2. Else, (i.e. when `index >= arr.length` - reached end of array)

 	a.
 Set `[[IteratedArrayLike]]` = `undefined`.
 	(<span id="note-2">⭐️2️⃣</span> Yes, once it reaches the end - it sets linked array to undefined.
-This is to ensure the once the iterator has finished, it would never return any more value.
+This is to ensure the once the iterator has finished, it will never return any more value.
 This undefined array is handled in step 0.
 If this was not done, then array length could have increased before next call and then it would again return new values after saying `done:true` earlier.)

 	b.
 Return `{value: undefined, done: false}`